isomerpages/moe-sls/_teacher-user-guide/Author/Use Authoring Copilot to create New Sections (New).md

 </ul>
 </li>
 <li>
 In the Additional Details field, add broad pedagogical considerations for specific curricular outcomes.
-This can include specifying <a target="_blank" href="https://sites.google.com/moe.edu.sg/guide-to-e-pedagogy/edtech-ps/learning-experiences/e-pedagogy-learning-experiences">learning experience(s)</a> (requires iCON account) with their description(s), incorporating <a target="_blank" href="https://go.gov.sg/21cc">21CC</a> and <a target="_blank" href="https://for.edu.sg/dl-guide">Digital Competencies</a>, and directing the ACP to create success criteria from the learning outcomes.
+This can include specifying <a target="_blank" href="https://sites.google.com/moe.edu.sg/guide-to-e-pedagogy/edtech-ps/learning-experiences/e-pedagogy-learning-experiences">learning experience(s)</a> (requires iCON login) with their description(s), incorporating <a target="_blank" href="https://go.gov.sg/21cc">21CC</a> and <a target="_blank" href="https://for.edu.sg/dl-guide">Digital Competencies</a>, and directing the ACP to create success criteria from the learning outcomes.

 <u>Note</u>:
 <ul>